From Rubrics to Reliable Scores: Evidence-Grounded Text Evaluation with LLM Judges

 \section{Ethical Considerations}

-\textsc{Rulers} is designed to improve the reliability of LLM-based evaluation by enforcing rubric locking, extractive grounding, and deterministic verification.
-Nevertheless, deploying automated judges can raise ethical concerns, especially when evaluation outcomes influence high-stakes decisions. \paragraph{Appropriate use and human oversight.} Even with improved stability and auditability, LLM-based scoring should not be treated as a definitive substitute for expert judgment in high-stakes scenarios.
-Automated scores may still reflect rubric ambiguities, label noise, and model priors.
-We recommend human oversight when the evaluation outcome can materially affect individuals or institutions. \paragraph{Privacy and data handling.} Rubric-based evaluation often involves sensitive text (e.g., student writing or user-generated content).
-Using black-box model access may require sending content to external services, which necessitates careful handling of personally identifiable information, compliance with applicable policies, and minimization of data retention.
-When possible, practitioners should prefer privacy-preserving workflows, redact sensitive information, and document data-handling practices.
+\textsc{Rulers} is designed to improve the reliability of LLM-based rubric evaluation by fixing task-level criteria, grounding decisions in structured evidence, and aligning model-derived signals to human score scales.
+Nevertheless, automated scoring systems should be used carefully, especially when evaluation results may affect individuals or institutions.

+\paragraph{Appropriate use and human oversight.} Even with improved stability and auditability, \textsc{Rulers} should not be treated as a complete replacement for expert judgment in high-stakes settings.
+Automated scores may still reflect rubric ambiguity, calibration noise, or model-specific biases.
+We recommend using \textsc{Rulers} as a decision-support tool and maintaining human review when evaluation outcomes have substantial consequences.

-\paragraph{Risks of gaming and misuse.} Standardized evaluators can be exploited once criteria are known.
-Although \textsc{Rulers} reduces prompt-induced variance, its transparency may enable targeted optimization.
-Regular rubric audits, rotation, and anomaly detection are recommended to prevent gaming and bias drift. \paragraph{Transparency, accountability, and disclosure.} Reliable evaluation demands clear documentation of rubric versions, calibration data, and implementation settings.
-We encourage open sharing of specifications for reproducibility.
-Generative AI tools were used for language refinement and prototyping, but all authors retain full responsibility for the integrity and accuracy of this work.
+\paragraph{Privacy and data handling.} Rubric-based evaluation may involve sensitive text, such as student writing or user-generated responses.
+When black-box LLM services are used, input text may be sent to external providers.
+Practitioners should minimize unnecessary data exposure, redact personally identifiable information when possible, and follow applicable privacy and data-governance requirements.

+\paragraph{Fairness and accountability.} LLM-based judges may behave differently across topics, writing styles, language backgrounds, or demographic groups.
+Calibration can improve agreement with a reference distribution, but it does not by itself guarantee fairness across all subgroups.
+Deployments should include subgroup-level auditing, documentation of rubric versions and calibration data, and clear procedures for human appeal or review.

+\paragraph{Risks of gaming and misuse.} A transparent and standardized evaluator may be easier to optimize against if users learn its scoring patterns.
+This risk is not unique to \textsc{Rulers}, but it is important for any rubric-based automated evaluation system.
+Regular rubric review, anomaly detection, and human spot checks can help reduce gaming and unintended over-optimization.

-\paragraph{Disclosure of AI assistance.} We used generative AI tools to assist with aspects of writing and/or code development (e.g., language polishing and implementation prototyping).
-All authors remain fully responsible for the correctness, originality, and integrity of the methods, results, and writing.
+\paragraph{Disclosure of AI assistance.} Generative AI tools were used to assist with language refinement and implementation prototyping during the development of this work.
+All authors remain fully responsible for the correctness, originality, and integrity of the methods, experiments, results, and writing.